phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

     let kernel_binary_name = kernel_binary
         .file_name().expect("kernel_binary has no file name")
         .to_str().expect("kernel file name is not valid unicode");
-    Ok(out_dir.join(format!("bootimage-bios-{}.bin", kernel_binary_name)))
+    Ok(out_dir.join(format!("bootimage-bios-{}.img", kernel_binary_name)))
 }
 ```

-We return the path to the BIOS image here for now because it is easier to boot in the [QEMU] emulator, but you could also return a different disk image here.
+We return the path to the BIOS image here for now because it is the easiest to boot in the [QEMU] emulator, but you could also return a different disk image here.
 Alternatively, you could also return a struct containing the paths to all the disk images.

 [QEMU]: https://www.qemu.org/